-Teachers had an opinion that student should be obedient, should show compliance, should listen to teacher's advice, should follow the guidance and should have helping nature.
-Main objective of students to be in medical college is to study hard and become a good doctor, and students can only achieve their goal if they follow their teachers. and it is also a responsibility of a teachers to guide them for the right path, they should never mislead and misguide their students.
+Teachers had an opinion that students should be obedient, show compliance, listen to teacher's advice, follow the guidance and have helping nature.
+Main objective of students to be in medical college is to study hard and become a good doctor, and students can only achieve their goal if they follow their teachers.
+It is also the responsibility of teachers to guide them for the right path, they should never mislead and misguide their students.